meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 ## 3. Unpitched Percussion Timbre

-I'm going to go into more detail with these next two lessons, both of which focus on unpitched percussion and encourage students to build out from the tools they were given in the first two lessons.

 -- `[CLICK]`

 -   Having ~~mastered~~ learned about timbre in the context of pitched instruments, we can see to what extent this vocabulary is useful for unpitched instruments.
 -   Many people tune out details of percussion; we will learn to listen closely to percussion instead
 -   EDM foregrounds percussion, making it an ideal repertoire to learn with

-_This is challenging for many people, especially musicians who have focused extensively on pitch and pitched instruments._
+_This is challenging for many people, especially musicians who have focused extensively on pitch and piched instruments._

 I deliberately said "musicians" and not "students" because this can be challenging for instructors also.
 But as we've mentioned, the spirit of critical pedagogy is to allow ourselves to be uncomfortable and see the students more as equal co-learners.